Julian-RC/Inter-Mon-Temp/README.md

 -----------------------------------------------------------------------------------------------

-For update run (sudo):
+For update run:

-        python3 Update_sudo.py

-Or run:

         git pull

-and as 'su' run:

-        pip3 install -r requeriments.txt
+and repeat instalation.

 -----------------------------------------------------------------------------------------------

 For uninstall run: